ViktorHJ/02476_project1/README.md

 We intend to use convolutional neural networks (CNN), implemented through the deep-learning framework Pytorch.
 We use CNN’s due to their efficiency in image-classification.
 Furthermore, we will use both Pytorch-Lightning to eliminate the boilerplate code for training and Torchvision to transform our datasets.
 We will use Weights-and-Biases to try different configurations of hyperparameters and architectures and use their built-in Bayesian Optimization option to go for the best-possible model.
 The results of our experiments will also be logged here.
-The first few days will be spent setting up a reproducable virtual environment with  docker, cookiecutter and uv.
+The first few days will be spent setting up a git repository, then a reproducable virtual environment with  docker, cookiecutter and uv.
 Then the data-processing, the model, as well as the training and validation processes, will all be implemented with the help of debugging tools, and finally we will format everything to fit PEP8-guidelines.

 Our overall goal is to train a model that outperforms random guessing.
 Maybe, if time permits it, we will also try to compare our final model to the VGG16- a deep convolutional neural network.
 Another goal for us is to gain a better understanding of the MLOPs-tools taught in the course, and to be able to build a project with perfectly reproduceable results.